 Side Effects of Hysterectomy Summary

-There are a many of potential side effects of hysterectomy surgery, and some women are caught off-guard by side effects they did not expect or could have prevented.
-The better you understand the potential side effects, then the better you can prepare for and manage side effects if they do arise.
-There is a great deal you can do to avoid or minimise unwanted physical side effects of hysterectomy surgery and improve your overall hysterectomy recovery.
+There are a many of potential side effects of hysterectomy surgery and women are often caught off-guard by side effects they did not expect or could have prevented.